 All students should find a comfortable place to watch; however, students shall not use their beds as a workspace.
-If a student's bedroom is the best place for them to find a quiet place, use part of the room that does not allow them to be in the bed.
+If students' bedrooms are the best place for them to find a quiet place, they must use part of the room that does not allow them to be in the bed.